Music therapy can be used to help ease the pain that cancer patients experience.

 Google defines cancer as, “a disease in which abnormal cells divide uncontrollably and destroy body tissue.”
 The body is made up of trillions of cells and each cell has a life cycle.
 Cells are meant to be born and then eventually grow old and die.
 In cancer patients however, the life cycle of a cell becomes abnormal.
 Sometimes the old cells will not die when they should, and new cells are born when they shouldn’t be.
 The excessive amount of cells divide uncontrollably and create what we call tumors.
 As tumors grow, cells can remove themselves from the mass and spread to other parts of the body.
 This creates new tumors somewhere else within the body and explains how cancer spreads.

 Cancer is obtained by genetics and environmental factors.
 Some people are more prone to types of cancers in comparison to others.
 If someone’s grandmother had lung cancer, he or she is more susceptible to lung cancer compared to someone who has no family history of it.
 In terms of environmental factors, cancer is more prone to people who smoke or heavily use tobacco or sunbathe without sunscreen.
 For example, people who smoke 6 packs of cigarettes a day are more likely to obtain lung cancer at some point in their lives compared to someone who has never smoked.
 A person who uses a tanning bed 3 times a week is more likely to obtain skin cancer in comparison to someone who has never used a tanning bed.
+However, it is still possible for people to get cancer, even if they do not have a family history of it, and/or were not a smoker, or someone who liked to tan without sunscreen.

 Cancer patients endure tremendous amounts of pain while receiving treatment.
 Chemotherapy can cause patients to feel flu-like symptoms, nausea, and difficulty breathing.
 Radiation therapy can cause symptoms of anxiety, depression, fear, stress, or senses of loneliness.
 Music therapy has the power to relieve the pain those symptoms encompass.
 Listening to music has shown to relax the mind of those with cancer by distracting them from the pain with rhythmic sounds and tunes.
 Relaxation techniques with music are also a method used to help cancer patients.
 The techniques help to ease the side effects of chemotherapy and radiation to alleviate discomfort.